Holger Frey

 CAIA, Senior portfolio manager, Thematic Equities

-Holger Frey (FH, BSc, CAIA), Director, is the Lead Portfolio Manager for the Environmental Impact Equity strategy.
+Holger Frey is a Senior Portfolio Manager on the Thematic Equity team and lead Portfolio Manager for the Climate Solutions Equity strategy at UBS Asset Management.
 He joined the Thematic Equity team in 2021.
-From 2016 to 2021, he worked at RobecoSAM in Zurich as lead portfolio manager for a circular economy strategy.
+From 2016 to 2021, he worked at RobecoSAM in Zurich as lead PM for the Circular Economy Equity and Sustainable Food Equity strategy.
 Holger started his career in 2004 as a financial consultant.
-In 2006, he moved to Deutsche Asset and Wealth Management, where in 2008 he began focusing on nutrition, water, and environmental technology, becoming the lead portfolio manager for the water strategy at the company.
+In 2006, he moved to Deutsche Asset and Wealth Management, where in 2008 he began focusing on nutrition, water, and environmental technology sectors, becoming the lead PM for the water strategy.
 Holger has a Dipl.-Inf.
 (FH) degree in Computer Science and Media from Fulda University of Applied Sciences and a bachelor’s degree in Musicology from Goethe University Frankfurt.
-He is a CAIA charterholder.
+He is a CAIA Charterholder.

 Related insights